You have to follow bankruptcy restrictions when you’re bankrupt. This means you can’t:

 - work as an insolvency practitioner (an authorised debt specialist)

-It’s a criminal offence to break the restrictions - you may be prosecuted if you do so.
+It’s a criminal offence to break the restrictions - you might be prosecuted if you do so.

 How long the restrictions last

 When the restrictions can be extended

 You’ll be asked to agree to a Bankruptcy Restrictions Undertaking to extend the restrictions.
 If you don’t agree, they’ll ask the court to issue a Bankruptcy Restrictions Order.